JuliaPlots/UnicodePlots.jl/README.md

 ## Installation

-To install UnicodePlots, start up Julia and type the following code-snipped into the REPL.
-It makes use of the native Julia package manger.
+To install UnicodePlots, start up Julia and type the following code-snipped into the REPL (makes use of the native Julia package manager):

 ```julia
 using Pkg